MaxxVolk/YASLS.NET/README.md

 ### Modules in planning / beta ###
 * File Input Module
 * File Output Module
+* Web-hook Output Module
+* VMware event ingress API Input Module

 ### Treading Model ###

 * Each Input and Output module runs in its own thread.
 * Each Queue runs in its own thread together with any Attribute Extractor Modules attached (i.e. attribute extractors running within the same thread as the main queue process).
-* Each Route runs in its own thread together with optional Filter and Parser Modules.
+* Each Route runs in its own thread together with optional Filter and Parser Modules attached.

+### Module Instances ###

+Input and Output modules running as single instances.
+When they referenced in Routes and Queues, then all message enqueue and dequeue operations performed to the same module instance, i.e. Input and Output modules should be capable with concurrency.
+In opposite, Attribute Extractors, Parsers and Filters Modules running within a context of owning Queue or Route, and the server engine creates a separate instance for each Queue or Route.
+Therefore, Attribute Extractors, Parsers and Filters Modules shall not be thread safe, and can have different configuration for each instance.

 ## Configuration ##